unkadoug/contlog/README.md

 relative to those significant bits.
-How many bits to assign to each purpose is standardized in the [IEEE floating point](https://en.wikipedia.org/wiki/IEEE_754) formats for half-, single- and double-precision calculations.
+How many bits to assign to each purpose is standardized in the [IEEE floating point](https://en.wikipedia.org/wiki/IEEE_754) formats for half-, single- double-, quadruple- and octuple-precision calculations.
 A bit is reserved for expressing the sign of a value, which leads to distinct negative and nonnegative zeroes.
 A natural 'hole' in the range of representable numbers is filled in by 'subnormal' numbers that cover a range where exponents are too small to be represented.
 There are also positive and negative infinities, and the two 'not a number' numbers.
 For all its complexity, though, the floating point representation cannot express the result of dividing 1 by 3, or 5, or anything that isn't a power of two.

 An alternative represention of rational numbers that avoids these complexities and inaccuracies is one based on continued fractions,